Speaker | Time | Text |

 That's the agreement. | ||

-There are still several seats that are empty. | |
+There are still several seats that are empty. | ||

-Witkoff actually just left the room right now with sign that it's very unclear when exactly this potential press conference is going to be starting. | ||
+Whitcoff actually just left the room right now, a sign that it's very unclear when exactly this potential press conference is going to be starting. | ||

-This was a complete and total scramble, the timeline shifting up with the White House calling on officials and calling on us to quickly assemble and come in. | ||
+This was a complete and total scramble, the timeline shifting up, the White House calling on officials and calling on us to quickly assemble and come in. | ||

-So she said Steve Witkoff came and then left. | ||
+So she said Steve Whitcoff came and then left. | ||

-President Trump and possibly that are here. | |
+President Trump and possibly talked to him. | ||

-Steve Witkoff played a very critical role, as you mentioned, David, in setting up today's summit and today's meeting. | ||
+Steve Whitcoff played a very critical role, as you mentioned, David, in setting up today's summit and today's meeting. | ||

 I traveled with the president on Air Force One here to Alaska, and it was notable just how aligned his message was with our European allies following a big call that they all had. | ||

-The president telling me that today his goal is to get Ukraine and Russia to a table to negotiate a ceasefire at some point, but it would be up to Ukraine. | ||
+The president telling me that today his goal is to get Ukraine and Russia to a negotiating tate a ceasefire at some point, but it would be up to Ukraine, and it would ultimately be their decision to decide if there were any territorial swaps. | ||

-Of course, we have heard from Ukrainian President Zelensky. | ||
+Of course, we have heard from Ukrainian President Zelenskyy. | ||

-He has been adamant that that should not happen unless there are security guarantees, which the president says that he is open to. | ||
+He has been adamant that that should not happen unless there are security guarantees, which the President says that he is open to. | ||

-Well, Rachel, we have our normal viewers who are watching at 6:30 and those around the country who've tuned in a little earlier than normal because of our live coverage here tonight. | ||
+Well, Rachel, we have our normal viewers who are watching at 6:30 and those around the country who have tuned in a little earlier than normal because of our live coverage here tonight. | ||

 And in reading the tea leaves, I don't want to get ahead of ourselves too quickly here, Rachel, but just reading the tea leaves, President Trump said going into this summit that if it didn't go well, he could potentially walk out, return to Washington. | ||